grantkyle/CandidateAssesment/conversion-interactive-assessment/README.md

 - Enjoy!

 ### Note
-This project was built on and optimized to mockup specs for a 13-inch Macbook Pro
+This project was built on and optimized to mockup specs for a 13-inch Macbook Pro, and is mobile responsive for devices the size of iPhone 5 all the way to iPad Pro.